CalvinVHarvey/Mailer/README.md

 #Permissions

-The permission 'mailer.send' is used for giving players the ability to send mail to over players.
+The permission 'mailer.send' is used for giving players the ability to send mail to other players.
 The permissions 'mailer.sendall' is used for allowing players to use the /sendAll command